-As a result, the Maricopa County Air Quality Department is enforcing the mandatory "No Burn Day" restriction for Maricopa County from midnight to midnight Monday.
+As a result, the Maricopa County Air Quality Department is enforcing No Burn restrictions for Maricopa County from midnight to midnight Wednesday.
 Businesses conducting dust-generating operations are urged to be vigilant in their dust control measures.

 This HPA also includes the following restrictions: